DataDog/datadog-agent/docs/public/components/creating-components.md

         )
     }
     ```

+!!!
+Info
+    All `fx.go` files must define a `func Module() fxutil.Module` function.

 You would create the same file in `fx-zip` folder for the ZIP implementation.
 In most case your component will have a
 single implementation.
 In this case you will only have one `impl` and `fx` folder.

 ### The mock folder

-To support testing, components MUST provide a mock implementation (unless your component has no public method in its
+To facilitate testing, components MUST provide a mock implementation (unless your component has no public method in its
 interface).

-Your mock must implement the `Component` interface of the `def` folder but can expose more methods if needed.
-Your mock must
+Your mock must implement the component `Component` interface.
+Depndeing on each component we might have to add extra functions if needed.
+If you mock requires any deppendency ensure they are provided
-respect the same logic as other implementation: having a public constructor, being possible to take dependencies
-through fx, ...
+through `Fx`.

 In the following case, our mock has no dependencies and returns the same string every time.